liisamajuri/codecademy_ML_and_AI_fundamentals/README.md

 # codecademy_ML_and_AI_fundamentals

-Git repository for Codecademy's Machine Learning and AI Fundamentals course's practice projects
+This is a GitHub repository for Codecademy's Machine Learning and AI Fundamentals course's excercises and practice projects.